Giuliano Stroe

 Giuliano Stroe (born June 18, 2004) is a Romanian boxer, gymnast, and bodybuilder.

 In 2009, he was recorded in the Guinness Book of World Records after setting the record for the fastest ever 10 m hand-walk with a weight ball between his legs.

 On February 24, 2010, he broke the world record for the number of 90-degree push-ups, which is an exercise where push-ups are performed without letting your feet touch the ground.
 Stroe managed 20 90-degree push-ups, beating his previous record of 12, live on Romanian TV.
 By 2011, Giuliano could do up to 40 90-degree push-ups.

-Other records include: human flag (1 minute 32 seconds), human flag pullups (31), and muscle ups (41).